 There are four types of insurance you are going to need or consider: Professional Liability, General Liability, Worker’s Compensation and Auto Liability.

-The following are some of the characteristics and differences between these two types of insurance:
+The following are some of the characteristics and differences between Professional Liability (PL) and General Liability (GL) insurance:

 The two main types of commercial car insurance are liability insurance and physical damage coverage.
 If an accident is your fault and damage is caused to another vehicle, another person’s property or bodily injury is caused to another person, liability insurance will cover the damages.
 Physical damage coverage will cover collision and theft of a company vehicle when driven for company purposes.